jenkinsci/build-history-manager-plugin/README.md

 ### Built-in conditions

 The plugin has three built-in conditions that control the flow of operations.
 Users cannot remove these conditions.
-The first one is build-in to the plugin for all rules, and the other two are configurable on a per-rule basis.
+The first one is built-in to the plugin for all rules, and the other two are configurable on a per-rule basis.

 The built-in conditions are: